Tekstylnyk stadium (Chernihiv)

 Tekstylnyk stadium or Cheksil stadium (Текстильник Cтадіон) is a football stadium in Chernihiv, Ukraine.
 The stadium was built nearby the Khimik Sports Complex.
 It was formerly the home arena of the female football club WFC Lehenda-ShVSM Chernihiv.
 Designed for 2,000 spectators, the field is 102 × 65 m.
-The field is in Ushinsky, novozavodsky, district, just beside Cheksil factory 2–3 km from the Chernihiv Ovruch railway and the Monument to Soldiers Liberators in Victory Square.

 Basic information

-The stadium is near the territory of the worsted-cloth combine "Cheksil".
-From 1987 until 2018, it became the home arena of the female football club "WFC Lehenda-ShVSM Chernihiv", having played at the other champions of the USSR and Ukraine.
+From 1987 until 2018, it became the home arena of the female football club WFC Lehenda-ShVSM Chernihiv.
 Despite the fact that Tekstilnik did not meet the UEFA standards, matches of the group stage of the female League of Champions were held at the earliest of the 2010s.

+History

+Origin

+The stadium was built in 1987 and used by Lehenda Chernihiv.
 Due to lack of funding, the stadium was in a state of disrepair and it was rebuilt at the zanedbanny camp.
 Since 2018, no individual plastic seats have been installed on it, and most of the wooden bench seats have been broken.
 The concrete structures of the stadium are also partially damaged.

+New tenants

-Also the defunct men's soccer team "FC Cheksyl Chernihiv" who won the Chernihiv Oblast Football Championship in 1997, used the Stadium Tekstylschyk for the season.
+The defunct men's football team Cheksyl Chernihiv, who won the Chernihiv Oblast Football Cup as well as the Chernihiv Oblast Football Championship in 1997, used the stadium occasionally.

-Stadium during the war
+UEFA Women's Cup

+In 2003, the stadium was brought up to UEFA standards and hosted group stage matches of the Women's Champions League twice in 2003–04 UEFA Women's Cup and 2006–07 UEFA Women's Cup.